WeeklyProjects/8puzzle/README.md

 ## Available commands
 After choosing a random puzzle, inputing a valid starting puzzle, or after you provide a txt file, you can use several commands:
-    setState <state>        : Set the state of the of the puzzle printState              : Print the current state of the puzzle move up                 : Move the blank puzzle piece up move down               : Move the blank puzzle piece down move left               : Move the blank puzzle piece left move right              : Move the blank puzzle piece right scrambleState <n>       : Scrambles the state of the puzzle by making n random moves solve BFS <maxnodes>    : Performs a BFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve DFS <maxnodes>    : Performs a DFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit
+    setState <state>                : Set the state of the of the puzzle printState                      : Print the current state of the puzzle move up                         : Move the blank puzzle piece up move down                       : Move the blank puzzle piece down move left                       : Move the blank puzzle piece left move right                      : Move the blank puzzle piece right heurestic <heuristic>           : Returns the value of the heurestic given (h1 or h2) scrambleState <n>               : Scrambles the state of the puzzle by making n random moves solve BFS <maxnodes>            : Performs a BFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve DFS <maxnodes>            : Performs a DFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve A* <heuristic> <maxnodes> : Performs a A* algorithm on the current puzzle state with the given heuristic (h1 or h2) until it reaches the goal state or reaches the node limit